CROFT: A scalable three-dimensional parallel Fast Fourier Transform (FFT) implementation for High Performance Clusters: Discussion and Results

-CROFT was benchmarked against 3D FFT API from FFTW3v3.3.8 on Param Bioblaze cluster and Sangam Lab cluster which are internal clusters in C-DAC.
+CROFT was benchmarked against the 3D FFT API from FFTW3 v3.3.8 on the Param Bioblaze cluster and Sangam Lab cluster which are internal clusters in C-DAC.
 The Param Bioblaze cluster is a blade based cluster with two chassis which are interconnected with an external 56 Gbps Mellanox FDR IB switch.
-Each chassis contains 16 dual socket blade servers connected through internal FDR IB switch.
+Each chassis contains 16 dual socket blade servers connected through an internal FDR IB switch.
 Each blade server has two 8 core Intel sandy bridge processors and 64 GB RAM.
-So, the number of cores in Param Bioblaze cluster accumulates to a total 512 compute cores.
+So, the number of cores in the Param Bioblaze cluster accumulates to a total of 512 compute cores.
+CROFT library and other applications are compiled with Intel MPI version 14.0.2 with -O2 optimisation flag enabled.
+CROFT uses two threads per process which is fixed.
+One thread performs only communication and the other thread performs all other tasks.